A Room with a View: Part two

-The novel ends in Florence, where George and Lucy have eloped without Mrs Honeychurch's consent.
-However, Lucy has learned that Charlotte knew that Mr. Emerson was at Mr. Beebe's that fateful day and had not discouraged or prevented her from going in and encountering him.
-Although Lucy "had alienated Windy Corner, perhaps forever" (although the appendix implies a reconciliation with her family), the story ends with the promise of lifelong love for both her and George.
+The novel ends in Florence, where George and Lucy have eloped without Mrs. Honeychurch's consent.
+However, Lucy has learned that Charlotte knew that Mr. Emerson was at Mr. Beebe's that fateful day and had not discouraged nor prevented her from going in and encountering him.
+Although Lucy "had alienated Windy Corner, perhaps for ever" (although the appendix implies a reconciliation with her family), the story ends with the promise of lifelong love for both her and George.

 Appendix

-In some editions, an appendix to the novel is given entitled "A View without a Room", written by Forster in 1958 as to what occurred between Lucy and George after the events of the novel.
-It is Forster's afterthought of the novel, and he quite clearly states that, "I cannot think where George and Lucy live."
-They were quite comfortable up until the end of the First World War, with Charlotte Bartlett leaving them all her money in her will, but the war ruined their happiness according to Forster.
+In some editions an appendix to the novel is given entitled "A View without a Room", written by Forster in 1958 relating what occurred between Lucy and George after the events of the novel.
+It is Forster's afterthought to the novel, and he quite clearly states that "I cannot think where George and Lucy live."
+They were quite comfortable until the end of the First World War, with Charlotte Bartlett leaving them all her money in her will, but the war ruined their happiness according to Forster.
 George became a conscientious objector and lost his government job.
 He was given non-combatant duties to avoid prison.
-This left Mrs Honeychurch deeply upset with her son-in-law.
-Mr Emerson died during the war, shortly after having a confrontation with police over Lucy's playing the music of a German composer, Beethoven, on the piano.
+This left Mrs. Honeychurch deeply upset with her son-in-law.
+Mr. Emerson died during the war, shortly after having a confrontation with police over Lucy's playing the music of a German composer, Beethoven, on the piano.
 Eventually the couple had three children, two girls and a boy, and moved to Carshalton from Highgate to find a home.
-Despite their wanting to move into Windy Corner after Mrs Honeychurch's death, Freddy sold the house to support his family, as he was "an unsuccessful but prolific doctor".
+Despite their wanting to move into Windy Corner after Mrs. Honeychurch's death, Freddy sold the house to support his family, as he was "an unsuccessful but prolific doctor".

-After the outbreak of the Second World War, George immediately enlisted as he saw the need to stop Hitler and the Nazi regime.
+Immediately after the outbreak of the Second World War George enlisted, seeing the need to stop Hitler and the Nazi regime.
 He was unfaithful to Lucy during his time at war.
-Lucy was left homeless after her flat in Watford was bombed and the same happened to her married daughter in Nuneaton.
+Lucy was left homeless when her flat in Watford was bombed and the same happened to her married daughter in Nuneaton.
 George rose to the rank of corporal but was taken prisoner by the Italians in Africa.
-Once the fascist government in Italy fell, George returned to Florence.
-Finding it "in a mess", he was unable to find the Pensione Bertolini, stating, "the View was still there," and that "the room must be there, too, but could not be found."
+Once the fascist government in Italy had fallen George returned to Florence.
+Finding it "in a mess", he was unable to find the Pensione Bertolini, stating "the View was still there" and that "the room must be there, too, but could not be found."
 Forster ends by stating that George and Lucy await the Third World War, but with no word on where they live, for even he does not know.

-He adds that Cecil served in "Information or whatever the withholding of information was then entitled" during the war, and was able to trick an Alexandria hostess into playing Beethoven's Moonlight Sonata by claiming he was Belgian, not German.
+He adds that Cecil served in "Information or whatever the withholding of information was then entitled" during the war and was able to trick an Alexandria hostess into playing Beethoven's Moonlight Sonata by claiming he was Belgian, not German.